“Mama, a little girl said Jude has an ugly face,” my six-year-old told me tearfully.

 Tears stung my own eyes as I lead us through the lobby to the van.
 Looking down at my youngest daughter, Jude, who has Down syndrome, I felt my chest contract.
 You know these things are coming, but still, when they arrive?
 It feels like it’s with the force of a trailer truck.

 And I knew that was just the beginning, because someday Jude was going to be more aware of these words.
 Right now it was her sister and I who dealt with the pain.

-“People say means things,” I told my daughter as Jude ran ahead of us laughing, “And some people think that people who look different look ugly.
+“People say mean things,” I told my daughter as Jude ran ahead of us laughing.
+“And some people think that people who look different are ugly.
 Sometimes it’s not even that they’re being mean; they just don’t know how to say someone looks different.”

 I remember a time when I worried about what Jude would look like as well.
 A coworker, years ago, asked me if I was scared to have more children beyond the three at the time.